compciv/gendered-pulitzer-board/README.md

 ## Findings

 In the time period of 1968 to the current year, an estimated __40+ women__ have served on the Pulitzer Prize board compared to __170+ men__.

+The [2015 board membership](http://www.pulitzer.org/board/2015) was composed of 6 women and 12 men, according to a manual count; the automated analysis counted 6 and 11, respectively, apparently not being able to classify one of the male names.
+The makeup of the 2015 board is 33% women, which is the tied with 1997 as the highest rate of any year.

+According to the automated analysis, the 1970s did not see a single woman on the Pulitzer Board.
+In the 1980s, about 10% of the board members were women.

+### Methodology

+The analysis detects gender by using the Social Security Administration's baby name data.
+If a name, such as "Joseph", has more recorded baby boys than baby girls in the SSA records, than "Joseph" is considered by the algorithm to be a name likely given to a man.
+Yes that's how basic the algorithm is.

+### Caveats

 Note that the gender detection algorithm for this project was extremely basic: literally, determining if the first name of each board member was more likely to belong to a man versus a woman, according to how babies are named, via the Social Security Administration data.
 No attempt was done for close-calls (though there don't seem to be many of those) -- and people such as __C.K.McClatchy__ are just left out.